 The controller itself feels great, and has that Nintendo quality that's always missing from third-party gamepads.
 Compared to the ultra-clicky buttons on the Nintendo Switch you might find the SNES's controller buttons a little squashy, but they're still very usable.

-People have pointed out that the controller isn’t quite the same as the original console’s with its glossy finish, but the differences are minor enough to only be apparent if you place the two next to each other.
+People have pointed out that the controller isn't quite the same as the one that came with the original console, but the differences are minor enough to only be apparent if you place the two next to each other.

-Thanks to its connector, you should also be able to plug it into a WiiMote and use it to play SNES games on the Wii or Wii U’s virtual console, should you want to play any games that aren’t included on the SNES Mini itself.
+Thanks to its connector, you should also be able to plug the controller into a WiiMote and use it to play SNES games on the Wii or Wii U's virtual console, should you want to play any games that aren't included on the SNES Mini itself.

 Two controllers come in the box, which means the machine is immediately ready for some multiplayer gaming.
 It's another key improvement over the original, and we're very thankful for it.

-Boot up the SNES Mini and you’re greeted with the same fantastic retro-styled user interface as the NES Mini.
+Boot up the SNES Mini and you're greeted with the same fantastic retro-styled user interface as the NES Mini has.

 Scrolling left and right allows you to choose from your list of games, which can be sorted by name, number of players, how recently they were played, release date, or publisher.